Orange Collective

 2. 02

-AI authoring crossed the line in 2025.
-Lovable shipped to $17M ARR in three months;[6] Cursor cleared $100M ARR in twelve;[4] v0 sits inside a $3.25B parent;[8] Bolt is at $40M ARR.[7]
+AI authoring crossed the line in 2025 — and kept compounding.
+Lovable shipped to $17M ARR in three months,[6] then ~$500M by May 2026 at a $6.6B valuation;[19] [16] Cursor cleared $100M ARR in twelve months[4] and $2B by February 2026;[21] Replit re-rated from $3B to $9B in six months.[22]
 One-shot React from a prompt now works — but none of them are built for the workflows that actually run a business.

 3. 03

-Security and data plug-ins are the moat.
+The enterprise plumbing is the hard part.
 SSO, audit logs, RBAC, a 3,000-tool connector matrix, schema awareness, BYO-VPC.
-The boring work that enterprises pay for and that consumer-grade vibe-coding tools structurally don't ship.
-Anyone can fork a UI generator; only a team that does the connector work wins the enterprise.
+The boring work enterprises pay for and that consumer-grade prompt-to-app tools don't ship.
+Anyone can fork a UI generator; only a team that does the connector work gets bought by IT.

 4. 04